projectcapsule/capsule/docs/proxy/sidecar.md

 ...
 ```

-Make sure you pass a valid `kubeconfig` file to the dashboard pointing to the `capsule-ns-filter` sidecar container instead of the `kube-apiserver` directly:
+Make sure you pass a valid `kubeconfig` file to the dashboard pointing to the `capsule-proxy` sidecar container instead of the `kube-apiserver` directly:

 ```yaml
 apiVersion: v1